Which city is cheaper, Istanbul or Tallinn?

 Istanbul is a very popular city to visit for backpackers.
 There are plenty of hostels and budget accommodation options, and there's also plenty of ways to meet other travelers.
 You'll find plenty of hostels concentrated in the Sultanahmet area.

-The thorough and effecient public transit system of Istanbul can take you anywhere.
+Istanbul has a world-class public transit network to take passengers everywhere in the city.
 It has a comprehensive and diverse public transit system that includes buses, trams, minibuses, ferries, funicular, and more.

-It's very easy to get around on foot in Tallinn.
+It is easy to get around Tallinn on foot.
 The city is compact and easily explored on foot, particularly in the most touristy areas.

 Both Tallinn and Istanbul have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Istanbul than Tallinn.
+With generally more activities and things to do, visitors tend to spend more time in Istanbul than in Tallinn.
+Usually, 2-4 days is a good amount of time for Tallinn, and 3-7 days is enough time in Istanbul.

 The beautiful city of Tallinn offers food and shopping.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.